mikihau/reading-notes/designing-data-intensive-applications.md

      - Simplicity: use proper abstraction to avoid accidental complexity (that comes from implementation only).
      - Evolvability: anticipate future changes, and be extensible to architecture-level changes.

-Chapter 2 Data Models and Query Languages
+#### Chapter 2: Data Models and Query Languages
-• ideas
+- data abstraction layers
-- data abstraction layers: the application layer (api, objects), db data structures layer (as JSON documents, or tables etc), db implementation layer (memory, disk, network), physical layer (circuits)
+     - the application layer -- api, objects
+     - db/data structures layer -- as JSON documents, or db tables
-- relational model: transaction processing, batch processing
+     - db implementation layer -- how to represent them in memory, disk, or network
+     - physical layer -- electrical currents, pulses of light etc
 - relational model vs document model
+     - relational model use cases: transaction processing and batch processing
      - object-relational mismatch, solution: ORM
      - or document model (JSON = explicit tree structure of an object), better locality (no need JOIN queries)
      - document model: flexible schema, better locality, maybe closer to data structures of application